 I no longer work in a bookstore, and thus have fewer opportunities to flip through publisher catalogues and fondle freshly unpacked new releases in the shipping department, but I find the books I’m supposed to find.
 Or so I tell myself.

 As for the books that are recommended by well-meaning friends and reviewers, well…I try to be nice.
 It’s that subjective thing.
-One person’s beautifully illustrated book is another person’s piece of sentimental shit.
+One person’s beautifully illustrated book is another person’s piece of sentimental schlock.
 I am the first to admit I am a tough customer.

 At the end of December, I was wandering around a local independent bookstore and I decided to have a quick look in the children’s section.
 I was unimpressed with the Christmas books for 2009, and wasn’t expecting to find anything amusing.
 But Waiting for Winter was waiting for me in the Staff Selections section.